tremlab/flix2comix/readme.md

 In my next phase I plan to:

+- Implement React on the front end.
 - Build out a smarter user page, where users can rank comics, and edit/delete previous movie ratings.
 - Email users with their comic recommendation, and a follow up email two weeks later to see how they liked their comic.
 - Build an admin page for superusers to add/update media content.
+- hash passwords.
 - Allow users to tweet their comic discovery.